Why should you offer an estate-planning guide just for women? Because on average, women live five to seven years longer than men.

 So, let’s make it simple: What is an estate plan?

-An estate plan is a legal document that provides for the distribution and management of a person’s estate (in layman’s terms: all their stuff) during their lifetime and after they die.
+An estate plan is a legal document that provides for the distribution and management of a person’s estate (their “stuff”) during their lifetime and after they die.

-It assures that the person’s wishes are carried out and it can provide substantial tax benefits for the person, or their heirs.
+It assures that the person’s wishes are carried out.
+It can also provide substantial tax benefits for the person, or their heirs.
 Naming an executor (person in charge) of the estate, making funeral plans, determining guardianships of children, distributing assets (money/property/other stuff you care about), and identifying charitable beneficiaries are all included in an estate plan.

 What’s The Difference Between a Will And a Trust?